SimonPinches/EIRENE/automated-profiling/README.md

 It may also be necessary to set a QoS value

 A location of an existing eirene samples repository can also be set in automation_script_header.sh

+The range of scaling can also be set in setup_profile_run.sh